-Between 1889 and 1893, a mile-and-a-half-long breakwater was constructed northeast of the harbor at Ashland to protect it from northeast storms.
+Between 1889 and 1893, a mile-and-a-half-long breakwater was constructed northeast of the harbor at Ashland as a protection for ships during northeast storms.
 To strengthen the breakwater, built of piles capped with a concrete slab, riprap was placed along its length between 1903 and 1909 to form a rubble mound breakwater.
 A fixed lens lantern was established on a new pierhead crib off the western end of the breakwater on July 1, 1911.

 Three hundred and fifty tons of rock were placed atop the pierhead to hasten its settling, and by the spring of 1913, it had settled 3.16 feet, with only 0.01 foot of settling in the last six months.
 With the pierhead having reached a fixed position, the rocks were removed, and a concrete cap was poured on top of it.